jedisct1/libsodium-doc/public-key_cryptography/authenticated_encryption.md

 This system provides mutual authentication.
 However, a typical use case is to secure communications between a server, whose public key is known in advance, and clients connecting anonymously.

+The messages are encrypted using a shared key: a sender can decrypt its own messages, which is generally not an issue for online protocols.
+If this is not acceptable, check out the Sealed Boxes section.

 ## Key pair generation

 ```c